heptarch/heptarch.github.io/drafts/demon.md

 Maxwell's treatise of 1864 explained the mutual influence of charged or magnetised bodies at a distance by hypothesising an electromagnetic field.
-I will use adapt this method to Newton's law of gravity, which not only provides a medium for massive objects to act reciprocally upon one another without action at a distance, but by supposing an additional spatial dimension (cf. Möbius,
+I will adapt this method to Newton's law of gravity, which not only provides a medium for massive objects to act reciprocally upon one another without action at a distance, but by supposing an additional spatial dimension (cf. Möbius,